Do You Speak French? Parlez vous Français? Which one? How Many French Dialects in the World?

 Study French Study French in Montréal and interact -as you should- with locals.
 You will learn the particularities of that area.

-Since French is one of the most widely spoken languages thus, due to its extensive reach, there are several distinct French variants.
-The vernacular and local language, accents, creoles, and dialects in the world.
+French is one of the most widely spoken languages in the world, and due to its extensive reach, there are several distinct French variants, including the vernacular and local language, accents, creoles, and dialects.

 1. French Varieties & Accents in France

 French is the only official language of France.
-However, France has many tongues that are native to its lands.
+However, many tongues are native to its lands.

 These languages are often referred to as patois (a regional form of communication, i.e., dialects, mainly French), but the term usually has negative connotations.